Best of 2025

 Aduanten

-(USA.
-Nameless Grave Records.
-Melodeath)
+(USA | Nameless Grave Records | Melodeath)

-Atmospheric shredfolk that saunters from feeling as crisp as a winter morning to howling like storm through a windbattered forest.
+Atmospheric shredfolk that saunters from feeling as crisp as a winter morning to howling like a storm through a windbattered forest.

 -